-At December 31, 2016, the total real property tax assets relating to the County of \$19,999,075 net of an allowance for uncollectible taxes of \$177,077.
-Included in real property tax assets are current year returned village and school taxes of \$6,820,072, which are offset by liabilities to the villages and school districts which will be paid no later than April 20, 2017.
-The remaining portion of tax assets is partially offset by deferred inflows of resources - property taxes of \$10,934,684 in the General Fund and represents an estimate of tax liens which will not be collected within the first sixty (60) days of the subsequent year.
+At December 31, 2017, the gross real property tax assets relating to the County of \$20,571,180 offset by an allowance for uncollectible taxes of \$164,949.
+Included in real property tax assets are current year returned village and school taxes of \$6,923,032, which are also included in liabilities to the villages and school districts to be paid no later than April 20, 2018.
+The remaining portion of tax assets is partially offset by deferred inflows of resources - property taxes of \$11,464,052 in the General Fund and represents an estimate of tax liens which will not be collected within the first sixty (60) days of the subsequent year.

-Tax rates are calculated using assessments prepared by individual town and city assessors as adjusted by the New York State Board of Equalization and Assessment for the purpose of comparability.
-The total taxable assessed value of real property included in the tax levy of 2016 is approximately \$10.541 billion.
-The total County levy, including all charge backs, for 2016 was \$72.514 million.
-County tax rates vary by each assessing unit due to differences in equalization rates.
-The statutory maximum tax rate is 1.5% of the 5-year average of the equalized assessment.
-The 2016 levy represents approximately 46% of the maximum statutory levy.
-With allowable statutory exclusions, approximately 33.25% of the constitutional tax limit was exhausted for 2016.
+Tax rates are calculated using assessments prepared by individual town and city assessors as adjusted by the New York State Board of Equalization and Assessment for the purpose of equalization.
+The total taxable assessed value of real property included in the tax levy of 2017 is approximately \$10.715 billion.
+The total County warrant, including all charge backs for 2017 was \$72.029 million.
+County tax rates vary by each assessing unit because assessing units often assess at different fractions of full value.
+The New York State statutory maximum tax limit is 1.5% of the 5-year average of the equalized assessment.
+The 2017 levy with allowable statutory exclusions represents approximately 31.84% of the constitutional tax limit for 2017.

 Effective September 1, 1994, the County-wide sales tax was increased from seven percent to eight percent.
 The County received authorization to impose an additional 1.5% sales tax, with all proceeds to be retained by the County effective March 1, 2005.
 This rate was reduced to 1% on September 1, 2006, and in 2009 was further reduced to 34%.
 During the fiscal year ended December 31, 2011 the County received authorization to continue the 1% and 34% extension on its local share of sales tax for the period commencing December 1, 2011 and ending on December 1, 2016.
+During the fiscal year ended December 31, 2016 the County received authorization to continue the 1% and 34% extension on its local share of sales tax for the period commencing December 1, 2016 and ending on December 1, 2021.
 The County allocates a percentage of the sales tax to the cities, towns and villages within the County.
-The agreements with cities relating to calculation and distribution of their proportional share of sales tax are negotiated through December 1, 2016.
+The agreements with cities relating to calculation and distribution of their proportional share of sales tax are negotiated through December 1, 2021.

 Compensated Absences-According to various union contracts, County employees are entitled to personal leave, sick leave, compensatory time, and vacations annually.
 Vacation time vests for both union and non-union employees to a maximum of 21 days.
-Accordingly, liabilities for vacation time of \$2,326,625 are reported as long-term debt for the governmental funds in the government-wide financial statements.
+Accordingly, liabilities for vacation time of \$2,294,220 are reported as long-term debt for the governmental funds in the government-wide financial statements.
 These payments are also budgeted annually without accrual and expenditure will be recorded when paid.
-Similar liabilities related to services rendered to the Sewer Fund are included in accrued liabilities of the enterprise fund in the amount of \$63,629.
+Similar liabilities related to services rendered to the Sewer Fund are included in accrued liabilities of the enterprise fund in the amount of \$55,868.

-Additional accrued liabilities of \$91,847 and \$742,495 are reported within long-term debt for the governmental activities in the government-wide financial statements for the value of sick leave and compensatory time, respectively, which will eventually be paid the employee upon retirement.
-Likewise, liabilities of \$4,380 and \$18,993 for sick leave and compensatory time, respectively, are reported in the Sewer Fund.
+Additional accrued liabilities of \$95,344 and \$829,314 are reported within long-term debt for the governmental activities in the government-wide financial statements for the value of sick leave and compensatory time, respectively, which will eventually be paid the employee upon retirement.
+Likewise, liabilities of \$3,294 and \$17,999 for sick leave and compensatory time, respectively, are reported in the Sewer Fund.